RavensbourneWebMedia/Web-development-workshop/sessions/04/README.md

 	Don't just state `It's (not) good` or `I (don't) like it`.
 Explain why.

-	Comment on specific aspects or details of the work, eg: `Navigation labels are unconventional but I wonder if most people would get what they stand for..`
+	Comment on specific aspects or details of the work, eg: `Your button labels are unconventional but I wonder if most people would get what they stand for..`

 * **Helpful**